Oxyhydrogen: Properties

 Oxyhydrogen will combust when brought to its autoignition temperature.
-For the stoichiometric mixture in air, at normal atmospheric pressure, autoignition occurs at about 570 °C (1065 °F).
-The minimum energy required to ignite such a mixture, at lower temperatures, with a spark is about 20 microjoules.
-At standard temperature and pressure, oxyhydrogen can burn when it is between about 4% and 95% hydrogen by volume.
+For the stoichiometric mixture in air, at normal atmospheric pressure, autoignition occurs at about 570 C. At standard temperature and pressure, the minimum energy required to ignite such a mixture with a spark is about 0.007 mJ and it can burn when it is between about 4% and 95% hydrogen by volume.

 When ignited, the gas mixture converts to water vapor and releases energy, which sustains the reaction: 241.8 kJ of energy (LHV) for every mole of H2 burned.
 The amount of heat energy released is independent of the mode of combustion, but the temperature of the flame varies.
 The maximum temperature of about 2800 °C is achieved with an exact stoichiometric mixture, about 700 C-change hotter than a hydrogen flame in air.

 When either of the gases are mixed in excess of this ratio, or when mixed with an inert gas like nitrogen, the heat must spread throughout a greater quantity of matter, reducing flame temperature.

 Oxyhydrogen is explosive and can detonate when ignited, releasing a large amount of energy.
 This is often demonstrated in classroom environments in which teachers fill a balloon with the gas, due to the easy access of hydrogen and oxygen.